lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 CI system cache data may be unwantedly exposed to the public or easily made accessible to external project collaborators.

+For example, with GitHub Actions, collaborators who fork a repository will be able to create pull requests and access the workflow cache.

 - ✅ Always store data in cache that is of public knowledge
 - ❌ Never store sensitive information as part of the cached data of the CI system as these would be vulnerable to exfiltration and data leaks.